Agent-Hellboy/gunicorn-prometheus-exporter/docs/api-reference.md

     default_when_ready(server)
 ```

+**What it does:**
+- Initializes MultiProcessCollector
+- Starts HTTP server for metrics endpoint
+- Implements retry logic for port conflicts
+- Handles server startup failures gracefully

 #### `default_worker_int(worker)`

-Called when a worker is initialized.
+Called when a worker receives an interrupt signal (e.g., SIGINT from Ctrl+C).

 ```python
 from gunicorn_prometheus_exporter.hooks import default_worker_int